 A strong recognition culture can also improve individual and overall business performance.
-A recent survey found that companies with the highest engagement levels see employee recognition as a means to develop and stretch employees to new levels of success.
+A recent survey found that companies with the highest engagement levels use employee recognition to stretch employees to new levels of success.

-A reward would be a cash bonus or other gift with a monetary value; recognition is the act of appreciating and acknowledging your employees' great work and effort.
+A reward would be a cash bonus or other gift with a monetary value.
+Recognition is the act of appreciating and acknowledging your employees' great work and effort.
 It doesn’t have to be complicated, 85% of employees simply want to hear 'thank you' in their work interactions.

 Where to start?
 Take stock of your current recognition strategy.
 Are you relying too heavily on rewards?
 Assess the impact your approach has on employee engagement, culture, and business performance.

-And that's it!
 With those four important to-dos' officially on your Employee Engagement and Culture Checklist, you're ready to get to work.

-Kudos® is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
-Kudos® uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales
+Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
+Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales